 Reviews recent research on best practices for developing the academic skills of English language learners, K-adult; includes curriculum and instruction issues at the administrative level, supervision of instruction and teacher evaluation, and approaches for implementing best practices.

 EDDL 921 Theories of Learning and Student Development in Math and Science (Units: 3)

 Students analyze theories and promising practices for improving academic and life opportunity outcomes in science, technology, engineering and mathematics.

-EDDL 930 Qualitative Analysis of Race, Class, and Gender in Society and Education (Units: 3)
+EDDL 930 Qualitative Analysis for Education Theory, Practice, and Transformative Leadership (Units: 3)

 EDDL 931 Quantitative Analysis of Structural Inequality in Education (Units: 3)